 Miss Angelou’s theme was “You have already been paid for.”
 Aiming initially at African American students, she reminded us of the horrors of the Middle Passage, of slavery, post-slavery, Civil Rights, of sacrifices unto death, but soon she expanded “You have already been paid for” to us all.
 For one thing, those black people could be seen to have sacrificed for all Americans, and white immigrants, too, had undergone their trials.
 How are you going to act, how much will you demand of yourself, how high will you set your sights because you have already been paid for?
 I broke from the spell of her eloquence and her challenge long enough to signal somewhere up to the dark reaches of the balcony, then left the stage for a moment to greet our surprise guest in the Green Room.

-But now, after a luminous 15 minutes, it was back out on stage, and here I came, trailing Miss Maya Angelou, trailing Miss Oprah Winfrey.
+But now, after a luminous 15 minutes, it was back out on stage, and here I came, trailing Miss Maya Angelou by the hand, who trailed Miss Oprah Winfrey by hers.
 Hundreds of people remained, and all of them, gasping in disbelief, seemed to rush the stage as one.
 But stepping up calmly to mid-stage, Miss Angelou held her right arm straight out, palm up, and stopped the crowd, saying, “Grace.
 Grace.
 This is my stage.
 If you would like to meet me and my daughter, please get in line and come graciously.”
 The command had come out of a humanity that had borne so much pain, had had to wrestle order from so much chaos, that the people suddenly became orderly, calmed by the power of grace.
 This is my clearest memory of that day, and one of the signal memories of my life.